Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - It is a major cause of chronic abdominal pain.

-- It is treated with laxative and fiber diet to resolve the recurrent pain.
+- It is treated with laxatives and a fiber diet to resolve the recurrent pain.

 - Peptic disorder: